-You can help diminish your cat's need to spray by creating "friendly zones" by using your cat's own pheromones or Feliway, a synthetic feline pheromone available in many stores.
+You can help diminish your cat's need to spray by creating "friendly zones" by using your cat's own pheromones or Comfort Zone®, a cat calming pheromone diffuser or spray available in many stores.
 To use your cat's pheromones, rub a soft cloth between your cat's eye and ear.
 Wipe the cloth on the soiled area repeatedly over several weeks.
 This tells your cat this is a "friendly zone" and diminishes its need to mark the area.
-Follow the product's directions, spraying it on the soiled areas several times for a month.
+To use Comfort Zone® Calming Spray follow the product's directions, spraying it on the soiled areas several times for a month.
 Also, use it on high-risk areas like the edge of a sofa or on walls.
 Place scratching posts in areas that are marked so the cat will mark with the scent off its pads and not with urine.
 Try to keep stray cats away from your house.
 Laying plastic carpet protectors upside down in front of sliding outside doors creates an uncomfortable surface for cats to contact and may help dissuade other cats from sitting close to the house and intimidating residents.
 Cats may also mark their territory with feces.
 Signs of this type of territorial marking include defecation in a very conspicuous and unusual spot, such as on top of a table.

 The Fix Felines by Five Months Program, sponsored by Marian's Dream, advocates spaying before first heat.
-This prevents hormone-driven behaviors to reduce territorial marking, roaming, aggression, howling and other heat-related problems.
+This helps prevent hormone-driven behaviors to reduce territorial marking, roaming, aggression, howling and other heat-related problems.
 For more information go to mariansdream.org.